 In the aftermath of these pioneering developments, figurative art contrasted with their purely conceptual creations.

 While these elements can form a crucial part of abstract art, they also feature with careful precision in figurative painting.
 This focus on natural observation began with intensely detailed classical Greek sculptures.
-It continued throughout the Renaissance until French Impressionist artists challenged previously accepted artistic ideals.
+It continued throughout the Renaissance art period, until French Impressionist artists challenged previously accepted artistic ideals.
 Nonetheless, figurative art has endured to the present day, inspiring artists and the public.